carbonfact/lea/examples/school/README.md

 As audit prevented from corrupting intermediate tables, your tables are still healthy.

-## Restart to get a fresh environment
+## Restart Feature demo - Get a fresh environment

 However, as our audit tables are messy and not sync with source, let's rerun them: